anupneps/AI-Job-Assistant/ai_services/README.md

 # AI Services Microservice

 This microservice is a core component of the AI-Job-Assistant portfolio project, designed to provide advanced Natural Language Processing (NLP) and AI-powered features for job application automation.
-Built with FastAPI and Python, it exposes endpoints for CV parsing, skill extraction, job matching, and more, leveraging open-source models like spaCy and Sentence Transformers for cost-effective, scalable AI.
+Built with FastAPI and Python, it exposes endpoints for CV parsing, skill extraction, job matching, skill gap analysis, and multi-agent AI generation (CV optimization, cover letter, interview prep, skill enhancement).
+It leverages open-source models like spaCy and Sentence Transformers for cost-effective, scalable AI, and supports both local (GPT-2) and cloud (OpenAI) text generation.

 > **Note:** This project is being developed collaboratively with the help of Cursor AI Copilot, showcasing modern AI-assisted software engineering practices.